jkingyens/sports-stream/README.md

 # sports-stream
 Redefine viewing live sports on tvOS and iOS

+# building

+Make sure to initialize the git subrepo modules before building. this fetches dependencies.
+Run this command once pull the repo:

+    git submodule update --init

 # Running in development

 If you want to develop on sports stream client locally, then you can spin up a mock server. to do this: